Skip to content

 Pension lump sums

-Under pension freedom rules introduced in 2015, you can withdraw up to 25% of your defined contribution pension pot as a tax-free lump sum from age 55 (rising to 57 from 2028).
-Many lenders accept this as a repayment vehicle if the projected lump sum is sufficient to clear the mortgage.
+Under the pension freedom rules brought in during 2015, you can take up to 25% of a defined contribution pension pot (the type built up from contributions rather than a fixed salary promise) as a tax-free lump sum from age 55, rising to 57 from 2028.
+Plenty of lenders accept this as a repayment vehicle, as long as the lump sum you are on course for will cover the mortgage.

 Combination strategies

-Many borrowers use a combination of repayment vehicles rather than relying on a single source.
-For example, a pension lump sum might cover 60% of the capital, with savings and investments covering the remaining 40%.
-Lenders are generally comfortable with combination strategies provided each element is well documented and credible.
+A lot of borrowers lean on more than one repayment vehicle rather than betting everything on a single source.
+A pension lump sum might cover 60% of the capital, say, with savings and investments making up the other 40%.
+Lenders are usually fine with this, provided each part is properly documented and credible on its own.

 Written and reviewed by